imsujinpark/project_cutepon/server/readme.md

 You can use the `error: number` to branch your logic depending on the error as it will map 1:1 to the `enum Errors` defined above.

+Here is some global errors the server might send in any request:
+* All the `Errors.Authorization*` errors (explained down below).
-In cases that an unexpected error happens you will receive an `Errors.Internal`.
+* In cases that an unexpected error happens in the server side (such as SQL connection issue, or google oauth service down) you will receive an `Errors.Internal`.
+* Exceeding certain HTTP request threshold per minute will trigger a softban on the requestor's IP and return an `Errors.RateLimitExceeded`.
+* In case of accessing a not yet implemented API, `Errors.NotImplemented` will be returned.

 ## Authorization